sandyherho/supplPIK2LULC/README.md

 ## Overview

-This repository contains the data processing pipelines and analytical scripts required to reproduce the quantitative modeling and figures presented in the manuscript *"The Information Geometry of Primitive Accumulation: Quantifying Capitalist Enclosure in PIK2, Indonesia"*.
+This repository contains the data processing pipelines and analytical scripts required to reproduce the quantitative modeling and figures presented in the manuscript *"Measuring Primitive Accumulation: An Information-Theoretic
+Approach to Capitalist Enclosure in PIK2, Indonesia"*.

 The codebase operationalises Marxian political economy concepts (primitive accumulation, subsumption, and enclosure) through the application of information geometry, absorbing Markov chains, and percolation theory applied to high-resolution Sentinel-2 Land Use/Land Cover (LULC) data (2017–2024).